Jess-Vannatter/Education_Group_Project-/README.md

 ## Balanced_Random_forrest/ Feature_Importances
  - In addition to the Logistic regression model i wanted to test our a balanced random forrest model on the data to compare accuracy scores and to also retrieve the feature iportances.
 I felt the feature importances could be an important detail in answering our intial question of determining which features best determined the math test scores.
-The coed in the "Bala_Rando_Forest.ipynb file essentially was initially boiler plate when compared tot he logistic regression code.
-COnverting the math_score column, creationg the features and targets, and the train_test_split. then instead of random_over_sampling to sample the data, I applied a balanced Random Forest Clasifier to botain the balanced accuracy score and Geometric mean.
+The coed in the "Bala_Rando_Forest.ipynb file essentially was initially boiler plate when compared to the logistic regression code.
+Converting the math_score column, creationg the features and targets, and the train_test_split.
+Then instead of random_over_sampling to sample the data, I applied a balanced Random Forest Clasifier to botain the balanced accuracy score and Geometric mean.
 Please see the reults below:

  ![image](https://user-images.githubusercontent.com/117245167/233061911-5e9470fa-c455-4e19-965d-67fc94470d3d.png)